Andrew3000s/telegram_freestorage_poc/README.md

 - If you enable file encryption, choose a **strong, unique password**.
 - **Do not reuse passwords** from other services.
-- Consider using a **password manager** to generate and store a secure password.
+- **Instead of hardcoding the password in the `config.ini` file, store it securely using an environment variable or a secrets management system.**

 **Monitored Folders:**